CharlesDominicLBanate/CharlesDominicLBanate/README.md

 # Hi there, I'm Charles Dominic Banate 👋

 ## About Me
-I am Charles Dominic Banate, with a flair for coding and database management skills.
-I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech started when I took the BS Information Technology program.
+I am Charles Dominic Banate, an aspiring frontend designer with a passion for coding and database management.
+I enjoy transforming ideas into visually appealing and user-friendly digital experiences while solving complex problems with creative and efficient solutions.
+My journey in technology began when I pursued the BS Information Technology program, where I developed a strong foundation in programming, web development, and system design.
+Driven by curiosity and creativity, I continuously strive to enhance my skills in frontend development and modern UI/UX design.

 ---